abmruman/traefik-docker-compose/README.md

 4. Store your provider's API key to the file, on host machine, as defined in `PROVIDER_ENV_FILE_VALUE` (i.e. `./provider.key`)

-5. If you are using a firewall on your server, You may need to allow incoming traffic over port `53`
+5. If you are using a firewall on your server, You may need to allow incoming traffic over port `53` (*Unconfirmed*)

 6. Start using `docker-compose up` (avoid running as daemon `docker-compose up -d` so that we can see the logs in stdout)